-Most popular are the camp's 4WD safaris, which explore the plains and lakeshores.
+Most popular are the camp's 4WD safaris, which explore the plains and shores of Lake Tagalala.
 In the morning these also begin at around 7am, returning at midday for lunch.
 An afternoon safari will head out again at 4pm.
-Often you can combine a 4WD safari with a short walk through the bush.
-Other options include fishing for tiger fish or edible catfish, or going for a soak in the Tagalala Hot Springs.
+Often you can combine a 4WD game drive with a short walk through the bush.
+Other options include fishing for tiger fish or edible catfish, or going for a soak in the Tagalala Hot Springs, a few kilometres away.

-For those wanting to just sit and watch the game come and go, Sand Rivers also has a nearby hide – raised up on stilts, and overlooking a large marshy area.
-(You can stay here on your own for a few hours if you wish!)
+If you just want sit and watch the wildlife come and go, Sand Rivers also has a nearby hide – raised on stilts, and overlooking a large marshy area.
+You can stay here on your own for a few hours if you wish.
 This permanently wet area is frequented by a variety of wildlife – often in surprising numbers – from playful elephants and herds of giraffe coming down to drink, to a kaleidoscope of birds looking for food.
-It's remarkably good, even when there is other water around, and a first-rate spot during the dry season.
+It's a remarkably good spot, even when there is plenty of water around, and a first-rate location during the dry season.

-Ideal length of stay: 3-4 nights – or 5-7 nights if you choose to include a fly-camping trip
+- 3-4 nights, or 5-7 nights if you choose to include a fly-camping trip.

-Directions: Fly for 35 minutes into the Selous Game Reserve, where you will land at Kiba airstrip.
-It's then a short safari drive back to Sand Rivers.
-Alternatively, it is around a 6-hour drive from Dar – depending on the weather and therefore the state of the roads (it can take up to 5 hours to reach Sand Rivers from the Mtemere Gate).
+- Fly for 45 minutes into the Selous Game Reserve, where you will land at Kiba Airstrip.
+It's then about a 15-minute drive to Sand Rivers.
+Alternatively, it is long day's drive from Dar – depending on the weather and the state of the roads (it can take up to 5 hours to reach Sand Rivers from the Mtemere Gate).

 Food & drink